-Attendance, timeliness and teamwork are all characteristics of professionals.
+Attendance and timeliness are two characteristics of professionals.

 ASSIGNMENT POLICY

 It is the responsibility of the student to be informed of class progress and assignments and to be prepared to participate in discussion, to turn in any assignments due, and/or take the quiz or test scheduled for that day.